 As UAS regulations progress, there should be future discussions on UAS service-based government fees.
 These fees could be based on a pay-what-you-use model, with costs equitably allocated among different classes of users.
 For instance, the UAS Traffic Management (UTM) system that the National Aeronautics and Space Administration (NASA) is currently developing could evolve as a private-sector or public-private model.
 To the extent that UTM relies on or uses government resources, it will be necessary to decide how UTM should contribute to the cost of the associated government operations.

-Urge the FAA to Publish Procedures for Civil Operators to Conduct Emergency Operations.
+FAA to Publish Procedures for Civil Operators to Conduct Emergency Operations.
 Under Section 2207 of the 2016 FAA Extension, Congress directed the FAA to publish guidance for “applications for, and procedures for the processing of, on an emergency basis, exemptions or certificates of authorization or waiver for the use of [UAS] by civil or public operators in response to a catastrophe, disaster, or other emergency to facilitate emergency response operations, such as firefighting, search and rescue, and utility and infrastructure restoration efforts.”
 The FAA guidance was to be published by October 13, 2016, but that deadline has passed and there are still no guidelines.
 AUVSI urges the FAA to publish procedures for conducting emergency operations by civil operators without further delay.

-Push the FAA to Establish a Mechanism for Facilities to Qualify as “Critical Infrastructure.”
+FAA to Establish a Mechanism for Facilities to Qualify as “Critical Infrastructure.”
 Under Section 2209 of the 2016 FAA Extension, Congress tasked the FAA to establish a process for designating fixed site facilities.
 The FAA tasked the DAC to look at the roles and responsibilities across federal, state, and local jurisdictions that are impacted by this specific requirement.
 AUVSI and its members are participating in those discussions and recommend the FAA employ a narrow definition, looking at Title 18 of U.S. Code 2339D for guidance, of “critical infrastructure” and “other locations that warrant such restrictions.”
 Maintaining a broad and open definition could unnecessarily restrict the industry and lead to a patchwork of state and local level laws and no-drone zones.
 The mechanism to consider identifying facilities under this requirement should create a standard and allow state and local input.

 Section 2209 gives the FAA flexibility to “prohibit or restrict” the operation of UAS “in close proximity” to these facilities.
 Thus, the FAA is not locked into a one-size-fits-all approach.
 For example, it could impose restrictions on operations around some types of facilities and prohibitions on flights over others.
 The FAA should establish the least restrictive process to meet the intent of 2209.
 It should also incorporate a waiver process similar to that provided in Part 107.
 This would allow applicants maximum flexibility to fly in proximity to fixed site facilities if they can demonstrate lowest level of risk.
 Certificates of authorization (COAs) issued under 2207 should also cover pertinent 2209 restrictions.

-Encourage a Coordinated Federal Spectrum Policy for UAS.
+Coordinated Federal Spectrum Policy for UAS.
 The availability of spectrum to UAS is paramount for the safety of our skies.
 In addition to dedicated spectrum for command and control at higher altitudes, the anticipated development of sophisticated sense-and-avoid technology and the transmission of payload data represent functionalities that will require significant spectrum resources.
 A dialogue among all the federal agencies involved in spectrum and UAS stakeholders, including the commercial spectrum license holders, should be facilitated and fostered.
 Such a dialogue is imperative to diminish inefficiencies and constraints on the UAS industry that might otherwise result from the implementation of a haphazard spectrum strategy.

 As the regulatory body that governs the use of spectrum, the Federal Communications Commission’s (FCC) direct work on spectrum regulations can speak to FAA’s ongoing development of risk-based performance standards to support a broader operational environment for different classes of UAS in different airspace.
 A key component of such safe operations will be the integration of communications links into vehicles, and the ability of those links to meet applicable performance standards appropriate to various altitudes, vehicles and types of operations.
 In addition, the National Telecommunications and Information Administration (NTIA), as the manager of spectrum resources for federal users, and NASA, in its role of developing UTM for low-altitude operations, will have views that need to be incorporated into a cohesive spectrum strategy.